Symmetry constraints on the orbital transport in solids

 In summary, we analyzed two systems whose highly symmetric crystal fields allow unquenched atomic orbital moments.
-Our analysis reveals a dramatic anisotropy of angular momentum dynamics dependent on its direction relative to electron transport and crystal axes, placing stringent symmetry constraints on the possible structure and geometry of orbitronic devices.
-Orbitally-selective electron hopping along principal axes in cubic transition metal oxides such as SrTiO$_3$ preserves the component of orbital moment in the hopping direction, making such materials particularly attractive for orbitronic applications.
-On the other hand, the normal component of orbital moment is suppressed over essentially a single lattice spacing, making it impossible for the orbital moment to propagate transverse to its direction or to locally accumulate in a small volume.
-In addition, we demonstrate the possibility of orbital moment oscillations induced by lattice potential analogous to spin precession induced by the exchange field of ferromagnets.
+Our analysis reveals a dramatic anisotropy of atomic angular momentum dynamics dependent on its direction relative to electron transport and crystal axes, placing stringent symmetry constraints on the possible structure and geometry of orbitronic devices.
+Orbitally-selective electron hopping along principal axes in cubic transition metal oxides such as SrTiO$_3$ preserves the component of atomic orbital moment in the hopping direction, making such materials particularly attractive for orbitronic applications.
+On the other hand, the normal component of atomic orbital moment is suppressed over essentially a single lattice spacing, making it impossible for this moment to propagate transverse to its direction or to locally accumulate in a small volume away from interfaces.
+We also demonstrate the possibility of orbital moment oscillations induced by lattice potential analogous to spin precession induced by the exchange field of ferromagnets.
 Thus, in contrast to spin, orbital moments can be controlled by the electron wavevector, without the need for magnetic fields, orbital moment injection or SOC.
-For transition metals, one can generally expect rapid relaxation of any orbital moment direction, since at least some of the electron hopping is always non-collinear with the orbital moment.
+One can expect rapid relaxation of orbital moment injected into fcc or hcp transition metals, since at least some of the electron hopping is always non-collinear with the orbital moment.
+This does not contradict the existence of OHE or its importance for orbital moment generation and SHE.
+Nevertheless, it places stringent constraints on the geometry and crystal structure of devices where atomic orbital moment is generated by OHE in one material, and is injected into another.
+On the other hand, the interatomic contribution to orbital moment is not constrained by the identified relaxation mechanism, warranting more detailed analyses of different contributions to orbital moment transport.